michael-weinstein/dsNickFury/readme.md

 **Requirements:**

-This program requires Python3 and the basic Python library (urllib was likely included with your installation). dsNickFury (the original) has an absolute requirement of running on a cluster with a job scheduler like openSGE or similar dsNickFury-Server can run on a single system, although some jobs are likely to take much longer (especially indexing large genomes).
+This program requires Python3 and the basic Python library (urllib was likely included with your installation).
+DsNickFury (the original) has an absolute requirement of running on a cluster with a job scheduler like openSGE or similar.
+DsNickFury-Server can run on a single system, although some jobs are likely to take much longer (especially indexing large genomes).

 **Setting different modes:**